Skip to content

 • Enforces per-session serial execution

-• Manages cancellation, timeout, failure recovery
+• Manages cancellation, timeout, and failure recovery

-Context Engine
+Engine Core

 • Loads workspace config: AGENTS.md, settings.yaml, agents, models